 For object traversal, this means using a queue instead of the call stack.
 You start by adding all top-level properties to the queue, then process them one by one.
 When you encounter a nested object, you add its properties to the back of the queue.
 The result?
 You traverse the entire structure without a single recursive call.

-Here's the key: the queue gives you explicit control.
-You can see exactly what's being processed, in what order, and you can modify that behavior without fighting against recursion's implicit call stack.
+The queue gives you explicit control.
+You can see exactly what's being processed, in what order, and you can modify that behavior to have additional business logic without fighting against recursion's implicit call stack.

 A Real Implementation